-- Accumulation of 10 JUGs in a year - Cheating, including plagiarism (see Academic Honesty and Integrity, p.
-17) - Fighting - Stealing/theft - Leaving campus without permission (2nd offense) - Possession or use of a controlled substance on or off school grounds - Possession or use of tobacco (products) on school grounds - Pranks or disruptive behavior - Threats, hazing, harassment or bullying of any form of any student, family, faculty, staff, or other member of the Brebeuf community, including sexual harassment or defamation through any medium, including the internet - Skipping a JUG (2nd offense) - Speeding or reckless driving on school premises. - Repeated absences - Use of obscene or abusive language, symbols, signs or innuendo - Vandalism - Repeated violations of school rules whether or not on disciplinary probation

-- Violation of the Acceptable Use Policy (see Information Technology Policy, pp. 42-44) - Any refusal of a lesser consequence, such as JUG - Any infraction listed under Expulsion - Refusal to cooperate in searches or an investigation
+- Accumulation of 8 JUGs - Cheating, including plagiarism (see Academic Honesty and Integrity, p.
+17) - Fighting - Stealing/theft - Leaving campus without permission (1st offense is one day suspension) - Possession or use of a controlled substance on or off school grounds - Possession or use of tobacco (products) on school grounds - Pranks or disruptive behavior - Threats, hazing, harassment or bullying of any form of any student, family, faculty, staff, or other member of the Brebeuf community, including sexual harassment or defamation through any medium, including the internet - Skipping a JUG (2nd offense) - Speeding or reckless driving on school premises. - Repeated absences - Use of obscene or abusive language, symbols, signs or innuendo - Vandalism - Repeated violations of school rules whether or not on disciplinary probation - Violation of the Acceptable Use Policy (see Information Technology Policy, pp. 42-44) - Any refusal of a lesser consequence, such as JUG - Any infraction listed under Expulsion - Refusal to cooperate in searches or an investigation